Our Services

 At Vivek Tiwari & Company (Tiwariv), based in Dwarka Sector 23B, New Delhi, we assist applicants with precise, practical, and compliant handling of trademark objections before the Indian Trade Marks Registry.
 Our role is to ensure that your brand application moves forward without avoidable delays or refusals.

-Trademark Objection Delhi
+Trademark Objection Services Dwarka

 Understanding Trademark Objection

 A trademark objection is issued under the examination stage when the Registrar finds issues related to law, similarity, descriptiveness, or documentation.
+Most objections arise under Sections 9 or 11 of the Trade Marks Act, 1999.

 From experience, many applicants lose marks simply because their replies were drafted casually or filed late.
+Proper handling at this stage is crucial for successful trademark registration.

 Objective of Trademark Objection